LightJkd/JavaProcessDumper/README.md

 “Important Notes*
  * The `jmap` utility must be available on your system and accessible from the command line.”
  * The program currently supports dumping the class histogram for Java processes only.”

+“License”
+ * This project is licensed under the MIT License. *